apache/shenyu-website/versioned_docs/version-2.4.3/plugin-center/fault-tolerance/hystrix-plugin.md

 * Hystrix handler details:

-  * Trip minimum request quantity: the minimum request quantity, which must be reached at least before the fuse is triggered
-  * Error half-score threshold: the percentage of exceptions in this period of time.
-  * Maximum concurrency: the maximum concurrency
-  * Trip sleep time (ms): the recovery time after fusing.
-  * Grouping Key: generally set as: contextPath
-  * Command Key: generally set to specific path interface.
-  * CallBackUrl: default url: /fallback/hystrix.

-  * MinimumRequests: the minimum number of requests required to trigger a circuit breaker.
+  * `MinimumRequests`: the minimum number of requests required to trigger a circuit breaker.

-  * ErrorThresholdPercentage: percentage of exception occurring during that time.
+  * `ErrorThresholdPercentage`: percentage of exception occurring during that time.

-  * MaxConcurrentRequests: max concurrent requests.
+  * `MaxConcurrentRequests`: max concurrent requests.

-  * Sleep`(ms)`: The recovery time after the circuit breaker.
+  * `Sleep`(ms): The recovery time after the circuit breaker.

-  * GroupKey: It is generally set to: `contextPath`.
+  * `GroupKey`: It is generally set to: `contextPath`.

-  * CallBackUrl: default url `/fallback/hystrix`.
+  * `CallBackUrl`: default url `/fallback/hystrix`.

-  * CommandKey: generally, it is set to a specific path interface.
+  * `CommandKey`: generally, it is set to a specific path interface.